DrishtiMalavade/LanguageDetection/README.md

-# LanguageDetection
+# Language Detection And Translation
-This helps us detect language of entered text
+This helps us detect language of entered text and also translate it.